sergueik/remote_browser_logs/README.md

 mvn -P2.44.0 clean test
 ```
 ### Note
 Technically Chrome and Firefox are supported.
 Temporarily project was cleaned up to use Chrome.
+To access Firefox compatible *legacy* version  switch to `legacy` branch in git and explore the `legacy` directory in the project.

 ### See Also
  - [Log entries](https://logentries.com/doc/java/)